[This is a translation of my article published in French on April 26, 2017. You can read it here 🇫🇷]

 I realize how every moment, every day of my life makes me subject to stress.

 So yes, sometimes it has positive effects.
-Perfectionist in nature, it often allows me to get good results, fast.
+Being a perfectionist by nature, it often allows me to get good results, fast.
 It allows me to learn quickly.
 It allows me to give 200% of myself in most of the projects that I undertake.
 When they show up, it can even allow me to handle unmanageable situations so yes, in some ways it has advantages.

 The price is much bigger than you would expect.